☞ Key points

-- Extend your respect to the whole community by writing quality posts and threads.
+- ☞ Extend your respect to the whole community by creating quality posts threads and reviews.

 Our forum rules have one major purpose: they allow a respectful exchange of ideas.
 These rules have been created to provide you with information about what you can expect here, and what is expected of you.
 There's nothing wrong with contrary opinions, in fact life would be pretty boring if everyone agreed on everything!
 We have to insist though that opinions are expressed in a civil fashion, free of insults.
 Use common sense.
 As yourself often if what you're about to post would be good if everyone were to do as you are.

-Maintaining forum decorum also means that certain behaviors, such as trolling, thread crapping, and being openly critical of our staff and policies, have no place on our site.
-The same applies to content that is unacceptable such as politics, religion, racial discussion, pornography, spamming, and so forth.
+Maintaining forum decorum also means that certain behaviours, such as trolling, thread crapping, and being openly critical of our staff and policies, have no place on our site.
+The same applies to content that is unacceptable such as politics, religion, racial discussion, pornography, spamming, illegal drug use and so forth.

 Please keep in mind that you are responsible for everything that you post, and it is important that you think carefully before clicking on the reply button.
 All internet forums have a system of sanctions for members who violate the rules, and we are no exception.
-We encourage our members to become familiar with the full version of our rules and policies so that we can maintain and nurture our little corner of the internet!
-On the forums, people make between 3000 and 4000 posts per day.
+We encourage our members to become familiar with the contents written here as well as the Terms of Service so that we can maintain and nurture our little corner of the internet!
+On the forums, people make between 2000 and 4000 posts per day and millions of people read the site every month.
 That means the most important person when it comes to keeping the discussion pleasant is YOU.

-Fill in your profile!
+Please fill in your profile!
 People will check there to find out what equipment you own and music tastes you have.
-New members can't edit their profile until they've made a few posts due to issues with SEO spammers.
+New members can't edit their profile until they've made a few posts due to issues with spammers.

 - What you've found from searching.